Buffs spoil McCaffrey’s debut, beat Northern Colorado 35-7

 BOULDER, Colo.
+(AP) — The Colorado Buffaloes foiled the state’s first family of football.

-(AP) — Freshman quarterback Brendon Lewis and the Colorado Buffaloes rumbled past Northern Colorado 35-7 Friday night, spoiling former NFL wide receiver Ed McCaffrey’s college head coaching debut.
+Freshman quarterback Brendon Lewis and the rest of the Buffs rumbled past Northern Colorado 35-7 Friday night, spoiling former NFL wide receiver Ed McCaffrey’s college head coaching debut.

+“I was excited to coach,” said McCaffrey, who coached at powerhouse Valor Christian High School from 2018-19 before he was hired at UNC 20 months ago.

+“Again, the results certainly weren’t what we were hoping for.
+But I’d rather play football and lose than not play football.”

 McCaffrey, whose Bears (0-1) sat out 2020 because of the pandemic, had one son — Max — with him on the sideline serving as his offensive coordinator and another — Dylan, a transfer from Michigan — at quarterback.